zm00622/git-toolbox/README.md

 To implement changes from the prior day, go to the file where you saved those changes, and compare the differences with the now current repo.

+# Alternatively, the more traditional way to reduce merge conflicts is as follows

+# In GitLab or Github, you receive something along the lines of: This branch is "n" commits behind master

+1)git checkout master
+2)git pull origin master
+3)git checkout BranchNameBehindCommit(your branch)
+4)git merge master // Now your branch is in sync with local Master branch 5)git push origin branchBehindCommit

 # Helpful Resources